swift-nav/plover/doc/index.rst

 normal typechecking.
 This feature allows a programmer some flexibility when prototyping and debugging.
 The holes come in two
 flavors: quiet and noisy.
-The difference between the two is that noisy holes will cause an error while typechecking which will describe what the type system believes to may be substituted for the holes, whereas quiet holes will not cause an error so long as a valid substitution is found.
+The difference between the two is that noisy holes will cause an error which will describe what the type system believes may be a valid substitution for the holes, whereas quiet holes will not cause an error so long as a valid substitution is found.
 The syntax for a quiet hole is a single underscore (``_``) and for a noisy hole a double underscore (``__``).

 A common example is in function parameter lists.
 One may drop off the types as in the following: ::